Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 After searching his Long Island home and uncovering a creepy stockpile of missing women’s IDs, credit cards, jewelry, and clothing, they had their answer.
 Rifkin didn’t just strangle and sometimes dismember his victims, he also regularly took a “trophy” when he killed, according to a 1993 New York Times article.

-Rifkin is not unique in that regard when it comes to serial killers, as shown in the latest season of “Mark of a Serial Killer,” starting Monday, April 12 at 8/7c on Oxygen and running every night that week as part of Oxygen’s special nine-night event, Serial Killer Week.
+Rifkin is not unique in that regard when it comes to serial killers, as shown in the latest season of “Mark of a Serial Killer,” starting Sunday, October 17 at 7/6c on Oxygen.
 Some collected body parts like bones, eyeballs, and fingernails (think Ed Kemper and Jeffrey Dahmer).
 Ed Gein even created lamp shades, corsets, and other furniture out of human flesh.
 Others, like James Lloydcollected high heels.
 Ivan Milat, the Backpack Killer, kept sleeping bags belonging to his victims.

 But why do killers do it?
 Well, there are all sorts of theories.